adamsilver/adamsilver.io-jekyll/_drafts/2032-01-01-the-real-progressive-enhancement.md

 > Unobtrusive Javascript is not Progressive Enhancement!

-Shoving script in external files does not affect the concept of a core or enhanced experience!
+Putting script in external files does not affect the concept of a core or enhanced experience. *Ahem!*

 > Handling the Javascript disabled scenario is only half of the story!

 Yes, some people turn off Javascript, but most of us don't.
 Maybe, for whatever reason (some of) the Javascript doesn't make it down the wire.
 Perhaps a particular browser extension fucks with your Javascript.
-But more importantly and more common than this is that the browser doesn't understand the code it has been given.
+But **most importantly** and *more common* than any of that, is that the **browser doesn't understand the code** it has been given.

-> JS (unlike HTML and CSS) does not degrade gracefully without developer intervention.
+> JS does not degrade gracefully without developer intervention (unlike HTML and CSS).

 For example `<input type="email">` naturally degrades.
 The same goes for `border-radius: 4px;`.
-When script is unsupported you get an error and sometimes an irrevocable one.
+However, when script is unsupported you get an error and sometimes an irrevocable one.
 For example try running the code below in IE8.

 	// 1. retrieve form
 	var form = document.forms[0];